 Auction items you bought

-The first exception: purchased items.
-Obviously, you want auction items donated to your event at no cost.
-However, sometimes that isn’t possible.
+The first exception is purchased items.
+Obviously, you want auction items donated to your event at no cost, but sometimes that just isn’t possible.
 You may need to occasionally purchase auction items at a discounted price to fill out your auction offerings.
 If you’re auctioning off a purchased item, keep in mind what you paid.
-You’ll need to set a starting price closer to what you purchased the item for to ensure you break even.
-This potentially limits bidders’ interest if the price is too high.
-Try to only purchase items you can get for well below the fair market value.
-To avoid losing money, set a reserve price close to what you paid and offer a buy-it-now price for a reasonable amount that’s close to fair market value and earns you a profit on the item.
+Set a starting price closer to what you purchased the item for to ensure you break even.
+Since this potentially limits your bidders’ interest if the price is too high, try to only purchase items you can get for well below the fair market value.
+To avoid losing money, set a reserve price close to what you paid and offer a ”Buy Now” price for a reasonable amount that’s close to fair market value and earns you a profit on the item.

 Unique and high-value items

-It can be hard to evaluate the worth of high value or one-of-a-kind items.
-Whether they sell is often dependent on your guest list.
+It’s hard to evaluate the worth of high-value or one-of-a-kind items, and whether they sell is often dependent on your guest list.
 However, vacation packages, event tickets, and one-of-a-kind memorabilia can sell for an incredibly high price.
-You can try to research the fair market value, but it can be harder with these items.

 With a starting bid in place, set a bid increment that drives bids.
-For items with a known fair market value, aim to earn 70% of its retail price.
+For an item with a known fair market value, aim to earn 70% of its retail price.
 Make bidding better for you and your guests by setting a bid increment that’s low enough to attract bids but high enough to get you to 70% of the item’s value in as few bids as possible.
-The general rule of thumb for silent auctions is to make the bid increment 10% of the fair market value.
+The general rule of thumb for silent auctions is to make the bid increment 10% of the fair market value or $5—whichever is greater.
 If you’ve set the starting bid at 30%, you can reach 70% in as few as four additional bids.
-Anything above those four bids earns you an above average return on the item.
+Anything above those four bids earns you an above-average return on the item.

 A blanket 10% bid increment sounds good on paper, but sometimes the fair market price means a 10% bid increment isn’t a whole number.
-Make it easier on yourself and your bidders by rounding the increment to the nearest whole dollar amount.
+Rounding in increments of 5, 10, 25, 50, or 100 keeps the numbers simple and helps you and your bidders figure out their next bid with quick math.

-Just because bidders bid on items you’re selling doesn’t mean you have to lose money on a particularly expensive item.
-If you or an item donor will lose money on an item that didn’t get enough bids to break even, you can set a reserve price to avoid selling an item far below its value.
+Just because your bidders bid on items you’re selling doesn’t mean you have to lose money on a particularly expensive item.
+If you or an item donor might lose money on an item that didn’t get enough bids to break even, set a reserve price to avoid selling an item far below its value.
 The reserve is the minimum bid your auction item must reach before you transfer ownership to a bidder.
 Reserve prices aren’t for every auction item.
-However, if your organization spent a significant amount on an item or if you were gifted a unique piece that collectors would want, a reserve price is the best way to protect that initial investment.
-Just because your item didn’t fetch the price you expected doesn’t mean you can’t get that price from the right buyer.
+However, if your organization spent a significant amount on an item or if you were gifted a unique piece that collectors would want, a reserve price is the best way to protect the initial investment.
+Even if your item doesn’t fetch the price you expected, you can still get that price from the right buyer.

-Monitor your results after the auction and pay attention to items where the reserve wasn’t met.
-This helps determine if the item was overvalued or if it was the wrong package for your crowd.
+Monitor your results after the auction and pay attention to items where the reserve isn’t met.
+While your organization can still assign an item to the highest bidder if the reserve isn’t met, this helps determine if the item was overvalued or if it was just the wrong package for your crowd.
 This is valuable information you can bring to the table when planning for your next auction.

-An auction management platform can make managing bidding on auction items a better experience for your guests and can save your nonprofit a lot of time and effort when it comes to determining winners and managing payments.
+An auction management platform helps make managing bidding on auction items a better experience for your guests and saves your nonprofit a lot of time and effort when it comes to determining winners and managing payments.

 Qgiv’s auction platform empowers nonprofits to manage their auction from start to finish and offers multiple bidding solutions for guests.
-Your attendees can bid one-handed, enable auto bidding they can set and forget, and check out using a credit card or echeck—all from the Givi app.
-That increased automation saves nonprofits tons of time and makes you more money.
+Your attendees can bid one-handed, enable max bids they can set and forget, and check out using a credit card or eCheck—all from the Givi app or on the web.
+That increased automation saves your organization tons of time and makes you more money.
 With comprehensive auction software, you don’t have to worry about bidders leaving early.
-Billing automatically occurs when the auction ends!
-Check out this blog post for additional benefits of Qgiv’s auction software.
+You can process your auction transactions in bulk to pay everyone’s balances when bidding ends!

 Looking for more resources to make your auction event unforgettable?
 Here are our ideas for 25 virtual auction items to help you put together fun packages for your next event.
 To make auction planning go smoothly, use our auction planner as a guide.